Ramah Camps and Israel Programs

 - The Bert B. Weinstein National Ramah Staff Training Institute meets annually for an extended period in between camp seasons.
 Under the educational direction of the National Ramah Commission, the institute provides an intensive experience of Jewish studies and group leadership workshops to a limited number of college students of exceptional ability.
 Candidates accepted into this program are expected to serve on the staff of Ramah camps during the following season.

 - The Louis & Shoshanah Winer Institute for Rosh Edah Training is held each May, and brings together the division heads and senior staff of all of the Ramah camps for cross-camp training and enrichment.

 - The Alexander M. Shapiro Fellowships, established by the Zinbarg family of Congregation Oheb Shalom in South Orange, New Jersey, supplement the summer income of JTS rabbinical, cantorial, education, and social work students who spend the summer at Ramah.
 The fellows also participate in an educational seminar during the academic year.

 - Morton M. and Miriam Steinberg Fellows, college seniors and graduate students who are senior members of the Ramah educational staffs, participate in leadership initiatives related to the Ramah Camping Movement’s global outreach efforts.
 In recent years, delegations of NRC Steinberg Fellows traveled to Argentina, Germany, and Ukraine to establish relationships with their counterparts in local Ramah and Ramah-style camps.

-Ramah Programs in Israel serve a wide range of children and adults:
+Ramah Programs in Israel serves a wide range of children and adults:

 - The Ramah Israel Seminar is a summer program in Israel that couples studies related to Israel with carefully planned visits to interesting sites and an introduction to Israeli society.
 The seminar, with an optional trip to Poland, is intended for older high school students as a culmination of the Ramah summer-camp experience, serving as a bridge between one’s years as a camper and one’s return to camp as a staff member.